JamBrain/DairyBox/README.md

 * PHP 7.x with MBString and XML addons
 * Node.js
 * GNU Make
-* Other image and vidio manipulation command-line tools
+* Other image and video manipulation command-line tools
-* A Unix compatbile environment
+* A Unix compatible environment

 ### Ubuntu
 Debian setup be similar.